 Olson performs geophysical investigations for civil structures, geotechnical site investigations, and geological characterization.
 Because of the cross-over between Olson’s Non-destructive Testing (NDT) and engineering geophysical service capabilities, our clientele can cover a broad spectrum of service needs from the scale of small structures to exploration scale geophysical investigations.
 In the last decade, the success of using geophysics in urban settings has surprised many clients.
-New approaches to old problems are where we excel, in urban settings the challenges are many, but not insurmountable.
-We complete approximately 100 projects per year, throughout the U.S. and internationally.
-The group of geophysicists assembled at Olson has over 100 years of experience conducting engineering geophysical project work.
+New approaches to old problems are where we excel; in urban settings the challenges are many, but not insurmountable.
+We complete approximately 100 geophysics projects per year, throughout the U.S. and internationally.
+The group of geophysicists at Olson has a wealth of experience conducting engineering geophysical project work.
+They enjoy the unique applications, difficult problems, use of state-of-the-art instrumentation and software to conduct safe and fulfilling field work.
 This is our bread-and-butter.
-They enjoy the unique applications, difficult problems, use of state-of-the-art instrumentation and software to conduct safe and fulfilling field work.

 Olson successfully applies seismic, electrical, electromagnetic, magnetic, and ground penetrating radar geophysical methods for engineering applications.
 Our goal, on every project, is to meet or exceed the objectives.
 When it comes to complex engineering or geologic problems, it may be necessary to use multiple methods.
 Olson will work with you and the client owners to create a field program that is objective driven, but budget conscious as well.
 We understand the need to be competitively priced, in order to help you win the program as a whole.